timewave-computer/neutron-cross-chain-vault-deployment/README.md

   - **`strategist/`**: Automated off-chain solver orchestrating cross-chain operations
   - **`types/`**: Shared type definitions and configuration management

+## Available Strategies

+The following strategies are currently implemented:

+- **Lombard BTC**: `lbtc` strategy that deploys user deposits into a Mars lending position and a Supervault
+- **USDC**: `usdc` strategy that deploys user deposits into a Supervault
+- **WBTC**: `wbtc` strategy that deploys user deposits into a Mars lending position and multiple Supervaults

+## Phase shifts

+Strategies below allow the Vault owner to perform a phase shift.
+This means that any `wBTC` held by the strategy will be migrated into `maxBTC`, and the assets will get redeployed according to the Neutron authorizations:

+- **Lombard BTC**
+- **WBTC**

 ## How It Works

 1. Users deposit collateral tokens into Ethereum ERC-4626 vault, receive vault shares